-Before the redesign discussed in this work, the introductory IT course sequence consisted of two three-credit courses designed to be taken during a student's first year in the program.
+Prior to the redesign discussed in this work, the introductory IT course sequence consisted of two three-credit courses designed to be taken during a student's first year in the program.
 Both courses covered various technical topics designed to provide a general introduction to IT and foundational material for later courses in the curriculum.
-Over time, the courses had evolved as instructors added content they felt was needed.
+Over time, the two courses had evolved as individual instructors added or changed content, leading to overlaps and gaps due to the failure to coordinate the changes to the two courses.
 In addition to supporting associate's and bachelor's degrees in IT and a bachelor's degree in Health Information Technology (HIT), these courses were also part of an IT minor and an IT concentration that students from other majors could complete to satisfy part of the university's general education requirement.

 Discussions about redesigning the courses had started before the university-wide FYE course requirement was adopted.
-The primary considerations for redesigning the courses were update the content to remove older to technologies and add newer technologies such as cloud computing while improving the alignment with later courses in the curriculum.
-There was also interest in adding content to help students learn more about IT majors and careers early in their academic career to allow students to consider a change of major before investing a lot of time and effort in a major that doesn't match their interests.
+The primary considerations for redesigning the courses were to update the content to remove older technologies and add newer technologies such as cloud computing, while improving the alignment with later courses in the curriculum.
+There was also interest in adding content to help students learn more about IT majors and careers early in their academic careers to allow students to consider a change of major before investing a lot of time and effort in a major that doesn't match their interests.
 A final motivation was to work on developing non-technical skills to address the concerns identified by Carter (2006) and Humpherys (2015) early in the curriculum.
-Additional considerations were reducing the two courses to a single course to accommodate a state-mandated reduction in the total credits for bachelor's degree and simplifying the а processing of credits for transfer students entering the program.
+Additional considerations included reducing the two courses into a single course to accommodate a state-mandated reduction in the total credits for bachelor's degree and simplifying the а processing of credits for transfer students entering the program.